Deemaalamer/IBM-SPSS-Modeler-Create-a-predictive-model-to-predict-customer-churn/README.md

 1. In the palette, click the Field Ops tab.
 2. Add the Type node to the canvas by clicking Type.
-3.Connect the Customers.xlsx node to the Type node by clicking Customers.xlsx.
+3. Connect the Customers.xlsx node to the Type node by clicking Customers.xlsx.
 4. Click Type.
 From the menu that opens, click Edit.
 5. In the Type window, set the measurement level of the columns by clicking Read Values.
 On the ID row, click Input.
 From the menu that opens, click Record ID to change the role.
 6. Scroll to the CHURN row.